floatron Operating Instructions

 Smaller pools will usually maintain an adequate ion level with a part time floating schedule.
 For example, one-day-in, one-day-out, two-days-in, one-day-out, one-week-in, one-week-out, etc.

-Pools with screened enclosures will probably require full time floating as the output will be about half of that with normal full sun.
+the output will be about half of that with normal full sun.

 During this period you should observe the ion level build up to approximately 0.3 ppm.